-To prospectively assess the associations between red meat and processed meat consumption and incidence of T2D in a large cohort of US women.
+To prospectively assess the associations between red meat and processed meat consumption and incidence of type 2 diabetes in a large cohort of US women.

 - Women who were free of coronary heart disease, stroke and cancer (other than non-melanoma skin cancer)

 - Completed a 131-item semi-quantitative food frequency questionnaire (SFFQ)

 - More than 70 items left blank in their SFFQ